wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/java-create-azure-website-using-java-sdk.md

             ...
         </publishProfile>

-3. Note that the web app's `publishProfile` settings map to the FileZilla Site Manager settings as follows:
+3. Note that the web site's `publishProfile` settings map to the FileZilla Site Manager settings as follows:

 - `publishUrl` is the same as **FTP host name**, the value you set in **Host**.
 - `publishMethod="FTP"` means that you set **Protocol** to **FTP - File Transfer Protocol**, and **Encryption** to **Use plain FTP**.